 The long-awaited ability to control Sonos with an Amazon Echo is finally here!
-I’ve written about how to connect these devices using cables, but this new functionality lets you do it without any wires between them.
+I’ve written about how to connect these devices using cables, but this new skill lets you do it wirelessly.
 This post explains how to get it running… Continue reading How to control Sonos with an Amazon Echo

 The All-New Echo (2nd Generation), Echo Plus, and Echo Spot from Amazon each have an audio output, which makes them easy to directly connect to some Sonos speakers and components.
 This post clearly explains how to set this up and get it running.
 Continue reading How to use Sonos with the Amazon Echo (2nd Gen), Echo Plus and Echo Spot